nielsvd/nielsvd.github.io/bsc.md

 ## Videos about Projects during BSc Mechanical Engineering

+These are some videos I was able to find back.

-Second-year mechatronics project.
+### Second-year mechatronics project.
 Building an automated marble sorting device.

+_The software for this project was written in Visual Basic._

 <iframe width="699" height="393" src="https://www.youtube.com/embed/1nv_ItYGdLA" title="Mechatronica Knikkerfabriek - De B-Dama Machine." frameborder="0" allowfullscreen></iframe>